Odinop21/Python-mini-project/README.md

    * The program provides hints if the guess is too high or too low.

+4. Adventure Game

+Welcome to the Adventure Game! 🌍⚔️ This is a text-based interactive game where you, the player, make choices that determine your fate.
+Each decision you make influences the outcome of your journey, leading to different paths, challenges, and endings.

+🕹️ How to Play

+The game presents you with a scenario and multiple choices.

+Type the number or letter corresponding to your choice and press Enter.

+Your choices will shape the story, leading to different challenges and consequences.

+Think wisely—some decisions might lead to treasure, while others might lead to danger!

+🔥 Features

+✅ Interactive storytelling with multiple endings.✅ Different paths based on your choices.✅ Engaging adventures with unique challenges.✅ Simple text-based gameplay—just read and choose!

 ===> Getting Started

 *** Prerequisites ***